Eucharistic theology: Memorialism

-The view known as memorialism is that bread and wine are symbolic of the body and blood of Jesus, and in partaking of the elements the believer commemorates the sacrificial death of Jesus; Jesus is not present in the sacrament, except in the minds and hearts of the communicants.
-This view, also known as "Zwinglianism" after Huldrych Zwingli, is held by most Anabaptists and Jehovah's Witnesses.
+The view known as memorialism is that bread and wine are symbolic of the body and blood of Jesus, and in partaking of the elements the believer commemorates the sacrificial atonement of Jesus for all; Jesus presence in the sacrament is in the faithful minds and hearts of the communicants not in any physical sense.
+This view, also known as "Zwinglianism" after Huldrych Zwingli, is held by the Plymouth Brethren, and Jehovah's Witnesses.